Assessment and feedback

 D. Assessment details in Handbook entries

-- The handbook entry for each unit should contain a summary of the assessment regime, including the assessment title, type (in-semester or examination) and weighting.
+- The handbook entry for each unit should contain a summary of the assessment regime, including the assessment title, type (e.g. essay, presentation, scheduled final assessment) and weighting.

 - The assessment activities detailed in the handbook entry should match the assessment details on Moodle.

 - In order to comply with the Monash University Code of Practice for Teaching and Learning, all Unit Coordinators must ensure that either they, or a fully briefed delegate (usually Tutors), are available for consultation with students for an allocated number of hours per week throughout the semester.

 - The number of consultation hours should be proportionate to the number of enrolled students.
 Please use the following table: